Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Quantum Generative Diffusion Model (QGDM)

 where $\lambda$ is a hyperparameter used to balance the losses $\mathcal{L}_0$ and $ \mathbb{E}_{t \in \mathcal{U}(2,\dots,T)}\left[\mathcal{L}_{t-1}\right]$, and we find that setting a small $\lambda$ improves the generative effect of QGDM. $\mathcal{U}(2,\dots,T)$ represents a uniform distribution that gives values from 2 to $T$.
 We have:

 where $F(\cdot, \cdot)$ is the quantum fidelity function \cite{nielsen2010quantum,wilde2013quantum}, used to measure the distance between two quantum states $\rho$ and $\sigma$:

+This objective is directly related to the Bures distance $D_{\mathrm{B}}(\rho,\sigma)=\sqrt{2-2\sqrt{F(\rho,\sigma)}}$~\cite{hubner1992explicit}, since it is a monotone function of the fidelity.
+Thus, maximizing fidelity is equivalent to minimizing the Bures distance for the denoising target.

-QGDM training is realized via in Algorithm~\ref{alg:training}.
+QGDM training is summarized in Algorithm~\ref{alg:training}.
 In each iteration, we compute $\mathcal{L}_0$ and the expectation $\mathbb{E}_{t \in \mathcal{U}(2,\dots,T)}[\mathcal{L}_{t-1}]$ to update the trainable parameters until the training loss converges or the maximum number of iterations is reached.
 The expected value is estimated by using the Monte Carlo approach.

 Once the parameters are trained, we can iteratively obtain the target state $\rho_0$ from the completely mixed state $\rho_T$ by using $\boldsymbol{\omega}^{}$ and $\boldsymbol{\theta}^{}$. $\rho_0$ is then generated via Algorithm~\ref{alg:generation}.
 The algorithm starts with a completely mixed state and uses the trained denoising process to generate the target state via $T$ steps.
 Therefore, its complexity is $\mathcal{O}(T)$.
+It is important to distinguish the supervised training trajectory from the generation trajectory.
+During training, the forward process constructs $\rho_0,\rho_1,\ldots,\rho_T$, and the denoiser at timestep $t$ is trained with input $\rho_t$ and target $\rho_{t-1}$.
+In particular, the final reverse step is supervised by the given target state $\rho_0$, which may itself be mixed.
+During generation, the learned reverse channels are applied for the fixed sequence $t=T,T-1,\ldots,1$ starting from $\tilde{\rho}_T=\mathbb{I}/d$, and the process stops at $\tilde{\rho}_0$ by construction.
+Thus, QGDM does not use an adaptive purification criterion and does not continue denoising a mixed target toward an underlying pure component.